zhaohj2017/nnreach-nsfc/README.md

 # odenn
-A neural network application for engineering
+A neural network application for engineering.

 To solve a problem: